johnmunger/my-static-site/content/en/posts/nonsense_dichotomies.md

 ## Getting Honked off

 We all love to spew explatives into the ether, but sometimes, its too much.
 Saying, "Dude, fuck gravity" has so many connotations that are unintended.
-Especially if you YELL IT.
-Fuck has all the trauma of everyone who has ever yelled at you prepackaged into it.
+Especially if you YELL IT.  *Fuck* has all the trauma of everyone who has ever yelled at you pre-packaged into it.
 And that's my thing.
 I LOVE TO YELL.
 So I REALLY don't want people to take me seriously when I do it.
 THEREFORE, you *gotta*, and I'm being serious when I say this, (leans in Men's Warehouse commercial style) you gotta come up with some non-sense swears to start throwing around.

 My non-sense mot du l'ete is Honk.